 To compliment the careful planning in arranging your insurance protection, it is necessary that in the event of an incident which will or may give rise to a claim, a standard procedure is implemented for the correct and efficient processing of your claim.
 By carefully following these guidelines, the impact on your business or you personally will be minimised.
 There are number of steps which must be taken immediately:

 1. Report the incident to NEIB by telephone, facsimile or email, wherever practicable, within 24 hours of the incident.
-Feel free to download our Claims Form – click here.
+For a motorcycle claim, you may download our Claim Form – click here.

 2. Regardless of whether or not the claim has been reported or a loss assessor appointed, you must immediately do whatever is necessary to prevent further injury, loss of life or property damage.
 For example: